macnod/dc-utilities/README.md

 Accepts one or more strings, concatenates them, precedes the result with a timestamp, and returns a string that looks like a log entry.

 ## mark-time (TAG)
-Marks the current time and stores it with the name given in TAG.
-You can later read this time by passing TAG to the read-time function.
+Marks the current time with TAG, for the purpose of later retrieving elapsed time.
+See the elapsed-time function.

 ## memoize (FUNCTION-SYMBOL)
 Incorporate caching into a function, specified by the symbol FUNCTION-SYMBOL, so that when the function is called with the same parameter a second time, it can retrieve the result from the cache instead of having to compute the result again.